vstinner/python-security/vulnerabilities.rst

 `CVSS Score`_: 10.0.

-Multiple integer overflows in Python 2.2.3 through 2.5.1, and 2.6, allow context-dependent attackers to have an unknown impact via a large integer value in the tabsize argument to the expandtabs method, as implemented by (1) the string_expandtabs function in Objects/stringobject.c and (2) the unicode_expandtabs function in Objects/unicodeobject.c.
+Multiple integer overflows in Python 2.2.3 through 2.5.1, and 2.6, allow context-dependent attackers to have an unknown impact via a large integer value in the tabsize argument to the expandtabs method, as implemented by:

+* the ``string_expandtabs()`` function in ``Objects/stringobject.c``
+* the ``unicode_expandtabs()`` function in ``Objects/unicodeobject.c``

 NOTE: this vulnerability reportedly exists because of an incomplete fix for `CVE-2008-2315`_.

 Reported by Chris Evans.

 Links: